Becoming an Accounting Consultant or Financial Advisor

-There’s a central paradox to 2020.
+There’s a central paradox to the past year or so.
 While many things have slowed down this year (the economy, travel, medium term plans), another common theme of 2020 is acceleration.
 Rising trends like remote working, using the cloud and video meetings have gone into overdrive.

 Similarly, more and more accountants are moving into advisory positions, as automation and AI are replacing some of accounting’s manual tasks.
 And clients often need help beyond balancing books: a whopping 82% of businesses fail due to cashflow mismanagement (according to a survey by Insights West).